-AWARNING Gasoline is highly flammable and explosive and can cause severe personal injury or death.
+AWARNING Gasoline and LPG are highly flammable and explosive and can cause severe personal injury or death.
 Do not smoke or turn electrical switches ON or OFF where fuel fumes, tanks or equipment are present or in areas sharing ventilation.
-Keep flame, sparks, pilot lights, arc-producing equipment and switches and all other sources of ignition well away.
+Keep flames, sparks, pilot lights, arc-producing equipment and switches and all other sources of ignition well away.
 Keep a type ABC fire extinguisher in the vehicle.